 Harold Allen Ramis says, “Nothing reinforces a professional relationship more than enjoying success with someone.”

 The connections in our life, whether temporary or permanent, leave a lasting impact on our personalities.
-Survival without meaningful relationships is challenging as humans crave genuine and meaningful connections.
+Survival without meaningful healthy relationships is challenging as humans crave genuine and meaningful connections.

 However, not all professional relationships are healthy and can affect us negatively in the long term.